-When you are in Madera, you'll notice that it is more blue-collar than most other communities in America.
-46.22% of Madera’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Madera is generally considered to be a blue-collar town.
+46.22% of the Madera workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Madera is a city of farmers, fishers, or foresters, sales and office workers, and service providers.
 There are especially a lot of people living in Madera who work in farm management occupations (23.07%), office and administrative support (11.98%), and sales jobs (9.24%).

 The per capita income in Madera in 2010 was $15,524, which is low income relative to California and the nation.
 This equates to an annual income of $62,096 for a family of four.
 However, Madera contains both very wealthy and poor people as well.